2020PB/police-brutality/all-locations.md

 ### Peaceful protestors kneeling are shot with an explosive projectile. | May 31st

-Peaceful protestors kneeling are shot with an explosive projectile.
+Peaceful protestors kneeling in the street are shot with an explosive projectile.

+Police deployed tear gas to then clear protesters out of the street after deploying an LRAD dispersal function.

-tags: explosive, projectile, protester
+tags: explosive, projectile, protester, tear-gas, lrad

 id: ar-littlerock-1